-49ers interview Washington OC Sean McVay for head coach
+49ers interview Sean McVay for coach, Brandon Beane for GM

 SANTA CLARA, Calif.
-(AP) -- The San Francisco 49ers have interviewed Washington offensive coordinator Sean McVay for the team's vacant head coaching job.
+(AP) -- The San Francisco 49ers interviewed Washington offensive coordinator Sean McVay for the team's vacant head coaching job and Carolina assistant general manager Brandon Beane for the GM job on Monday.

-CEO Jed York met with McVay on Monday as part of his cross-country interview tour to find replacements for fired coach Chip Kelly and general manager Trent Baalke following a 2-14 season that tied the worst mark in franchise history.
+CEO Jed York met with McVay first and then sat down with Beane later as part of his cross-country interview tour to find replacements for fired coach Chip Kelly and general manager Trent Baalke following a 2-14 season that tied the worst mark in franchise history.

 McVay is the grandson of former Niners executive John McVay, who teamed with coach Bill Walsh to build a dynasty in San Francisco.
 Walsh hired McVay as director of player personnel when he took over as coach in 1978.
 McVay was part of the organization for five Super Bowl titles.

 The 30-year-old Sean McVay is the youngest offensive coordinator in the league.
+He has filled that role the past three seasons in Washington and has helped developed a unit that finished third in total offense and second in passing offense this past season.

+McVay also spent three years as tight ends coach and one season as an offensive assistant in Washington before being promoted to coordinator in 2014.

+McVay is the fourth candidate to interview for the coaching job and all come from the offensive side of the ball.
+York has also met with New England offensive coordinator Josh McDaniels, Atlanta offensive coordinator Kyle Shanahan and Buffalo interim coach Anthony Lynn, who was offensive coordinator before replacing Rex Ryan for the final game this season.

 ---